Jump To Section

-- Separates sediment from liquid.
+- Decanting separates sediment from liquid.
 Decanting is first and foremost about separating wine from the sediments that settle at the bottom of the bottle.
-Older red wines and vintage ports contain the most sediment, while young white wines contain the least.
+Red wines contain the most sediment, especially older wines and vintage ports, while young white wines contain the least.
 Sediment is not harmful, but tastes unpleasant.

-- Saves wine in the event of a broken cork.
-Occasionally, a cork may break, scattering pieces of solid matter into the wine.
+- Decanting saves wine in the event of a broken cork.
+Occasionally, a cork may break, dispersing pieces of solid matter you don’t want in your wine glasses.
 While pouring, the cork will gather near the neck of the bottle as you decant into another vessel (sediment does the same).
 If the cork disintegrates, use a strainer while decanting to filter out the smaller bits.

 Which Wines Do You Need to Decant?

-From red wine to white wine and rosés, all wine can be decanted.
+From young wine to old wine, red wine to white wine and even rosés, most types of wine can be decanted.
 In fact, nearly all wines benefit from decanting for even a few seconds, if only for the aeration.
-But young, strong red wines particularly need to be decanted because their tannins are more intense.
+However, young, strong red wines particularly need to be decanted because their tannins are more intense.

 How to Decant Wine